 Remember, no matter why you're untying the knot, what really matters is protecting the marital estate so you can keep as much as possible.
 When you let your emotions get the best of you, your judgement can be clouded and you can make poor financial decisions that can have irreversible consequences.
 A methodical, collaborative divorce is always the most cost-effective approach.

-Contact Claery & Green, LLP to get started with a free consultation.
+Contact Claery & Hammond, LLP to get started with a free consultation.
 We care about your finances and have every desire to help you protect your share of the marital estate, and to ensure that you are very satisfied with the end result.